Skip to content

 Is Hanabi suitable for solo queue or does she need a team?

 Hanabi technically works in solo queue but performs noticeably better in coordinated five-stacks.
-In our 22-match sample, her win rate in three-or-more-friend lobbies was higher than in pure solo games.
+Her win rate in three-or-more-friend lobbies tends to be higher than in pure solo games.
 The reason is simple: she needs a tank to soak engage, and solo queue tanks frequently leave the marksman exposed.

 Which lane is best for Hanabi?